OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

         default: True

-        <p>If child materials disagree on the type of clearcoat use bending, this type will be used instead.</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">If child materials disagree on the type of clearcoat use bending, this type will be used instead.</p>

     <h3>fallback_outer_specular_model</h3>